Cold hybrid electrical-optical ion trap: Scheme and Results

 Finally, we will investigate the collision process between an ion and an atom in the hybrid trap.
-To perform this study, we note that the laser wavelength of the ODT should be specified for a given composition of ion and atom elements.
-The alternating ODT should not affect the ground state of the atom, otherwise, the alternating ODT will drive atom motion when the atom approaching the ion.
+For this study, the laser wavelength of the ODT must be carefully selected based on the specific ion-atom pair.
+The alternating ODT for the trapped ion should not contribute to the trapping potential for the atom.
+This requires the ODT wavelength to be chosen such that it does not create a trapping potential for the atom, ensuring that the AC Stark shift of the atomic ground state is minimized.
+If this condition is not met, the alternating ODT would drive the atom into micromotion as it approaches the ion, resulting in unwanted dynamics.
+The wavelengths listed in Tab.~\ref{tab:Wavelengths} are carefully chosen to satisfy this requirement while balancing the tradeoff between ODT power and detuning from atomic and ionic resonances.
 Tab.~\ref{tab:Wavelengths} lists several laser wavelengths for some composition of ion-atom species, and the laser power with hybrid trap setting as Fig.~\ref{fig:PseudoP}.
-We take Rb and $\mathrm{Yb^{+}}$ in this investigation following the method presented in Ref.~\cite{cetina2012PRL}, with details in \cite{Note1}.
-When an ion moves in a PT without any disturbance, the RF field does zero work on the ion for an RF period.
+We take Rb and $\mathrm{Yb^{+}}$ in this investigation following the method presented in Ref.~\cite{cetina2012PRL}, with details in Appendix C. When an ion moves in a PT without any disturbance, the RF field does zero work on the ion for an RF period.
 However, in the cold hybrid ion-atom system, the polarized atom will exert an attraction force on the ion (by attraction potential $V(r)=-C_{4}/r^{4}$ ) and thus disturb the conserved cycle of energy transfer, and finally the ion-atom system gains net energy from the RF field, which increases the temperature of the system.
 A characteristic length scale $R=\sqrt[6]{2C_{4}/m_{i}\omega^{2}}$ is preferred to be used (when the interaction potential $V(r)$ is equal in magnitude to the trap harmonic potential, where $\omega=\Omega\sqrt{a+q^{2}/2}/2$ is the secular frequency of the ion near the trap center).
 In a PT (Fig. \ref{fig:collison}(b)), the ion gains enough energy from the RF field when the atom approaches, and after one collision, the atom escapes.
 In the hybrid trap (Fig. \ref{fig:collison}(a)), since the alternating force induced by the RF field near the trap center is compensated, the ion-atom system nearly undergoes an energy-conservative process and forms a weakly bound ion-atom pair, keeping a low temperature.
 In the hybrid trap, the corresponding characteristic energy scale is no longer restricted by the RF heating but determined by the atomic gas temperature, which enables access to the regimes of the $s$-wave limit or quantized ion motion in the cold hybrid system.
-The work done by the RAF during a collision depends on the phase $\phi$ at the time of the close-range collision, which can be written as \cite{Note1}
+The work done by the RAF during a collision depends on the phase $\phi$ at the time of the close-range collision, which can be written as (see Appendix D)

 where $\mu=m_{i}m_{a}/(m_{i}+m_{a})$ is the reduced mass, $\eta_{1}=2/3\intop_{0}^{\Omega t_{1}}(A-B\tau^{1/3})\cdot\tau^{-2/3}\sin\tau\cdot d\tau$ and $\eta_{2}=2/3\int_{0}^{\Omega t_{1}}(A-B\tau^{1/3})^{3}\cdot\tau^{-2/3}\sin\tau\cdot d\tau$ are integrates with parameters $A=r_{c}r_{0}/R^{2}$, $B=\mu r_{0}^{2}/m_{i}R^{2}$, the ion\textquoteright s displacement from the trap center $r_{c}$ for the collision position and a characteristic length $r_{0}=\sqrt[6]{18C/\mu\Omega{}^{2}}$.
 Fig.~\ref{fig:collison}(a) shows $r_{c}$ is distributed in $0\sim20$~nm for multi hard-core collsions, indicationg that the max work done by RAF for one collision is on the order of tens of nK$\cdot k_{B}$.